decentraland/old-documentation/_posts/development-guide/2018-01-09-external-3d-models.md

 There's no specific rule about the names animations must have.
 You can verify the names of the animations in an exported model by opening the contents of a _.gltf_ file with a text editor.
 Typically, an animation name is comprised of its armature name, an underscore and its animation name.
 For example `myArmature_animation1`.

 You can include any number of animations in a _glTF model_.
-All animations in a _glTF_ model are dissabled by default when loading the model into a Decentraland scene.
+All animations in a _glTF_ model are disabled by default when loading the model into a Decentraland scene.
 See [Scene content guide]({{ site.baseurl }}{% post_url /development-guide/2018-01-21-scene-content %}) for instructions on how to activate and handle animations in a scene.

 > Note: There currently isn't a way to change the frame rate of an animation displayed in your scene, the speed is fixed to a default setting.
 To change an animation's speed, you must change the number of frames.